osteele/p5-server/README.md

 - If `filename` is a directory, the browser displays a list of sketches and files in that directory.
 - If `filename` is not supplied, the browser displays sketches and files in the current directory.

-- It lists sketches, and files that are not associated with a sketch.

 ## Notes